no ad box by mod*mom

 breast cancer research, and have wanted a dyson vacuum cleaner, so this is a good way to get a new vacuum cleaner and support a worthwhile cause too.

-By Blogger Melissa, at 8/23/2007 4:56 AM
+By Blogger Unknown, at 8/23/2007 4:56 AM

 I have been wanting one of these vacumes for some time.
 I love the pink color of this one.